-The Australian Men’s Shed Association is the peak body representing more than 985 Men’s Sheds in Australia by providing practical support, specialised services and resources.
+The Australian Men’s Shed Association is the national service provider to more than 1000 Men’s Sheds in Australia – providing practical support, specialised services and resources.

-At the 2nd National Men’s Shed Conference in Manly, September 2007, Professor Barry Golding, a Men’s Shed researcher from Federation University Ballarat, stated in his key note address that “Men don’t talk face to face they talk shoulder to shoulder”.
-This drew unanimous mutterings of approval from all 350 delegates and the quote became the Australian Men’s Shed Associations motto.
+At the 2nd National Men’s Shed Conference in Manly, September 2007, Professor Barry Golding, a Men’s Shed researcher from Federation University Ballarat, stated in his key note address that “Men don’t talk face to face, they talk shoulder to shoulder”.
+This drew unanimous mutterings of approval from all 350 delegates and the quote became the Australian Men’s Shed Association motto.